 Again, Alex angrily strikes the head of the phallus.

 215 MS from the side of the desk of the Cat Woman.
 (41:47)

 CAT WOMAN: Wretched, slummy bedbug!

-Looking around for something to grab and strike Alex with, she decides upon a bust of Beethoven on her desk, flanked by three trees of bare light bulbs, these bare bulbs a version of the sort we've seen throughout the film, in the Korova milk bar and at the writer's house.
+Looking around for something to grab and strike Alex with, she decides upon a bust of Beethoven on her desk, flanked by three trees of lamps with bare light bulbs, these bare bulbs a version of the sort we've seen throughout the film, in the Korova milk bar and at the writer's house.